 My trip to Kaparkan Falls

-Kaparkan Falls is a majestic spring terraces.
-Layers and layers of white limestone filled with small pools of water to bathe on.
-It’s impossible to capture it all in a single frame.
+It’s a majestic sight to behold — layers and layers of white limestone terraces, filled with basins of water to bathe on.
+The waterfall stretches down to the river below that it’s impossible to capture it in a single frame.

 What’s the secret of Kaparkan Falls?
 I’d talked with other travelers who’d been here and a lot of us have similar experiences — a presence felt.
 One told me that there’s a guardian at Kaparkan Falls.